vjdhama/vjdhama.github.io/source/_posts/2014-12-03-how-to-use-gmaps4rails-gem-in-rails.markdown

 ## Render Map

 Now this will not render the map, since you have not used initialize function anywhere.
-You can trigger the code using `window.onload` once the page is fully loaded, handled within a '<body>' tag.
+You can trigger the code using `window.onload` once the page is fully loaded, handled within a `body` tag.

 ``` html
 <script>